Published May 05, 2026 · Updated May 05, 2026

 The easiest way is to use a paycheck calculator.
 You enter your salary, pay frequency, filing status, and deductions.
 The calculator estimates what you will actually bring home.

-Our free Paycheck Calculator Pro does exactly this.
+Our free Paycheck Calculator does exactly this.
 It helps you estimate your weekly, biweekly, or monthly take-home pay based on your real numbers — no guessing required.

 Tips for managing your paycheck